sambanova/ai-starter-kit/README.md

 # Getting Started

-Go to [SambaNova Cloud Quickstart Guide](./quickstart/README.md) If is your first time using the AI State Kits and you want to try out simple examples.
+Go to [SambaCloud Quickstart Guide](./quickstart/README.md) If is your first time using the AI State Kits and you want to try out simple examples.
 Follow the next steps to read more detailed instructions or if you ar a SambaStudio user.

 ## Getting a SambaNova API key and setting your generative models

 Currently, there are two ways to obtain an API key from SambaNova.
-You can get a free API key using SambaNova Cloud.
+You can get a free API key using SambaCloud.
 Alternatively, if you are a current SambaNova customer, you can deploy your models using SambaStudio.

-### Use SambaNova Cloud (Option 1)
+### Use SambaCloud (Option 1)

-For more information and to obtain your API key, visit the [SambaNova Cloud webpage](https://cloud.sambanova.ai).
+For more information and to obtain your API key, visit the [SambaCloud webpage](https://cloud.sambanova.ai).

-To integrate SambaNova Cloud LLMs with this AI starter kit, update the API information by configuring the environment variables in the `ai-starter-kit/.env` file:
+To integrate SambaCloud LLMs with this AI starter kit, update the API information by configuring the environment variables in the `ai-starter-kit/.env` file:

 - Create the `.env` file at `ai-starter-kit/.env` if the file does not exist.
-- Enter the SambaNova Cloud API key in the `.env` file, for example:
+- Enter the SambaCloud API key in the `.env` file, for example:

 ```bash
 SAMBANOVA_API_KEY = "456789abcdef0123456789abcdef0123"